riad-azz/tiktok-saver/README.md

 ### Cross Origin Resource Sharing (CORS)

-[flask-cors](https://flask-cors.readthedocs.io/en/latest/) is used for Cross Origin Resource Sharing (CORS), you can customize it to your liking in `backend/app/extensions/cors.py` as for the main settings in `.env`:
+[Flask Cors](https://flask-cors.readthedocs.io/en/latest/) is used for Cross Origin Resource Sharing (CORS), you can customize it to your liking in `backend/app/extensions/cors.py` as for the main settings in `.env`:

 - CORS_DOMAINS : you can set all the domains that you would like to allow access to the backend API and separate them with a space, if you would like the API to be accessible from anywhere just set it to `"*"`.